jdtsmith/ultra-scroll/README.md

-In addition to fast scrolling, the built-in `pixel-scroll-precision-mode` (new in Emacs v29.1) can simulate a *feature-complete track-pad driver* in elisp for older mice which do not supply pixel scroll information.
-This comes complete with elisp-based scroll interpolation, a timer-based *momentum* phase, etc.
+In addition to fast scrolling, the built-in `pixel-scroll-precision-mode` (new in Emacs v29.1) can simulate a *feature-complete track-pad driver* in elisp for older mice or systems which do not supply pixel scroll information.
+This comes complete with elisp-based *scroll interpolation*, a timer-based *momentum* phase, etc.

 ### Why are there so many smooth scrolling modes?
 Why is this so hard?
 It's just *scrolling*…